 Remember those childhood bullies who taunted their peers on the playground?
 Well many of them are now grown and wreaking havoc in workplaces across the country.

 A 2014 survey published by the Workplace Bullying Institute in Bellingham, Wash., found that 65.6 million workers in the United States have been affected by bullying, and that many employers still fail to fully address reported mistreatment and abusive conduct by managers and co-workers.
-Similarly, 67% of small business owners have not hired anyone in the last year so properly managing your existing employees is important.

 According to Dr. Lisa Barrow, author of In Darkness Light Dawns: Exposing Workplace Bullying, unresolved workplace conflicts can take a huge toll on employee health and productivity.